• Skip to primary navigation

 Instructions

-• In a saucepan over medium heat, add your blueberries, granulated sugar, water, and cornstarch.
-Zest your lemon into the pan, then slice in half and juice into the pan.
+• In a saucepan over medium heat, add blueberries, granulated sugar, water, and cornstarch.
+Zest the lemon into the pan, then slice in half and juice into the pan.
 Stir to fully combine.

 • Bring to a simmer and reduce heat to medium-low.
-Cook for 5-6 minutes, or until sauce thickens to desired consistency.
-Your sauce should look glossy.
+Cook for about 5-6 minutes, or until sauce thickens to desired consistency.
+Sauce should look glossy.

-• Remove from heat and allow to cool slightly before serving or transferring to a container.
+• Remove from heat and allow to cool slightly before serving or transferring to a container to store.

 Equipment Recommendations